FAMILY LAW: WHERE WILL THE KIDS SPEND THEIR HOLIDAYS?

 Usually, kids are free of homework and other commitments and often parents can take some leave from work.
 This means that parents can enjoy more time with their children, and the Court places high importance on quality time over quantity of time.

-Children may also have more contact with extended family members and it’s also a time when family celebration traditions can be revisited.
+Children may also have more contact with extended family members and it’s also a time when family celebrations and traditions can be revisited.

 Separated parents can make parenting plans that reflect their agreement about how the children will spend their time.
 But those plans aren’t legally binding and can’t be relied upon to enforce either party’s parenting rights.